hierle/laser-access/README.md

 Access system for a laser cutter (or any other electric machine), based on Arduino, ESP8266 and NFC member cards.
 Easy update of access data via Wifi link to central access db.
 Running just fine here at Fablab Munich :)

-Includes PCB (eagle) files for a custom shield and DXF drawing for laser cut housing.

 Basically the system is restricting access to a laser cutter to valid members only.

+* Arduino software

+* PCB (eagle) files for a custom shield

+* DXF drawing for laser cut housing

-This is running on an Arduino Mega 2560, packed with a "shield" (eagle files included), holding breakout modules for RTC, NFC, Wifi (ESP8862-1), I2C-EEPROM and TFT touch display.
+Software is running on an Arduino Mega 2560, packed with a "shield" (eagle files included), holding breakout modules for RTC, NFC, Wifi (ESP8862-1), I2C-EEPROM and TFT touch display.

 It's reading NFC (Mifare) cards, comparing the serial to a database in internal eeprom,